material-components/material-components-web/packages/mdc-textfield/README.md

 ```

 ### Leading and Trailing Icons
-Leading and trailing icons can be added to MDC Textfields as visual indicators
+Leading and trailing icons can be added to MDC Text Fields as visual indicators
 as well as interaction targets.
 To do so, add the relevant classnames to the root element, add
-an `i` element with your preferred icon, and give it either a `mdc-textfield__leading-icon` or
+an `i` element with your preferred icon, and give it either a `mdc-textfield__icon` or
 `mdc-textfield__trailing-icon` class depending on which you are looking to achieve.

 #### Leading: